team-dev-docs/devdocsprod-dev-docs/docs/VS Code Commands/Clear-Dev-Docs-Authentication-Tokens.md

 <br></br>

 1. Open the VS Code Command Palette by pressing `Ctrl+Shift+P` (Windows/Linux) or `Cmd+Shift+P` (macOS).
+2. Type "Dev-Docs: Clear tokens" in the search bar to quickly locate the command.
-2. Type "Dev-Docs" and select the "Clear dev-docs tokens" command from the list.
+3. Select the "Dev-Docs: Clear dev-docs tokens" command from the list of results.
-3. Alternatively, you can navigate to the Dev-Docs view in the Activity Bar and click the "Sign Out" link when logged in.
+4. Alternatively, you can navigate to the Dev-Docs view in the Activity Bar and click the "Sign Out" link when logged in.

 <br></br>

 After running the command, your Dev-Docs authentication tokens will be removed from your local machine.
 You will need to sign in and re-authenticate with the `devdocs.getGitHubUser` command to regain access to the Dev-Docs Cloud service.

+## Best Practices

+To maintain optimal security and smooth operation of the Dev-Docs extension:

+<br></br>

+- Regularly clear your tokens, especially on shared or public machines.
+- Always sign out (clear tokens) when you're done working on a non-personal device.
+- If you suspect any unauthorized access to your account, clear your tokens immediately and change your GitHub password.
+- Keep your VS Code and Dev-Docs extension up to date to ensure you have the latest security features and improvements.